Sliwekok/spotify-downloader/README.md

 ## Installation

 You must add extension by hand.
-Download package and add to currently instlled extensions [here](google://extensions/).
-If you don't know how to add extension - click [here]() to check tutorial
+Download package and add to currently installed extensions.Enter ``` chrome://extensions/ ``` and enable developer mode in upper right corner.
+Click on ``` Load unpacked ``` and select extracted extension directory.

 ## Usage